hendricius/the-bread-code/recipes/savory/open-crumb-sourdough.md

 parameters depend on each other.
 If you commit a small error at one of the steps, chances are you will not be able to create similar product.
 It has taken me approx. 200 attempts and 400 hours to get this recipe right.
-This is also by far the most time intesive bread that I have baked in the past.
+This is also by far the most time intensive bread that I have baked in the past.
 The dough requires working, you need to carefully observe fermentation.
 2 hour per loaf is a realistic time.
 It would be interesting to know if similar bread can be achieved by using more tools, or whether it remains artisan craftsmanship.